AndrewILWilliams/rfmtools/README.md

 To add this environment to you `jupyter lab` instance, you must first activate this environment and then run `ipython kernel install --user --name=rfm`.

+#### RFM

+To install the RFM, follow the instructions here: http://eodg.atm.ox.ac.uk/RFM/

+This code has only been tested for v5.10_23MAY20 of the RFM.